 'Barclay' was approved by the theatre commanders in mid-April, and by Prime Minister Winston Churchill soon after this.
 All the now-standard elements were employed to lend credence to the 'story'.
-The usual double agent channels were busy; rumours were created and disseminated; a psychological warfare plan was prepared and implemented, with attention paid to the need for resistance forces to avoid a premature rising by resistance groups; false snippets of information were leaked by diplomats at functions in neutral states such as Sweden and Switzerland; men were landed by submarine on beaches in Sardinia and the Greek island of Zákynthos to deposit evidence of their presence; Greek troops in Egypt and French troops in Algeria were conspicuously given amphibious training; and a great 'Waterfall' simulation was performed in Cyrenaica (the only eastern Mediterranean area within range of German reconnaissance aircraft) to simulate the build-up of forces for a Balkan invasion. g of a host to invade the Balkans.
+The usual double agent channels were busy; rumours were created and disseminated; a psychological warfare plan was prepared and implemented, with attention paid to the need for resistance forces to avoid a premature rising by resistance groups; false snippets of information were leaked by diplomats at functions in neutral states such as Sweden and Switzerland; men were landed by submarine on beaches in Sardinia and the Greek island of Zákynthos to deposit evidence of their presence; Greek troops in Egypt and French troops in Algeria were conspicuously given amphibious training; and a great 'Waterfall' simulation was performed in Cyrenaica (the only eastern Mediterranean area within range of German reconnaissance aircraft) to simulate the build-up of forces for a Balkan invasion.

 To aid in the deception effort, the headquarters in Egypt planning the 8th Army’s operations in 'Husky' (i) was formally designated as the 12th Army, and spurred a positive rash of gossip and rumours in Cairo, a hotbed of Axis intelligence efforts.
 Calls were issued throughout the Middle East and India for Greek-speaking British officers and men.
 The theatre paymaster’s office started a major programme to buy Greek currency on the Cairo exchange.
 Some 50 strongboxes, labelled as Greek bullion, were unloaded and shipped under armed guard to a Cairo bank in the name of the army’s civil affairs branch.
 British bank notes overprinted 'France', 'Greece' or 'Bulgaria' were 'mislaid' in various countries.
 Pamphlets on Greece, leaflets on hygiene in the Balkans, Polish/Bulgarian phrase books, and maps of the notional target areas were distributed.
 In Algeria, inquiries were made for fishermen acquainted with the waters around Sardinia, Corsica, and southern France.
 Guide books for these areas were requested in Tunisian bookshops.
 Signboards in Greek were set up at Tripoli in Libya, and some Greek officers were attached to the British forces for 'Husky' (i) in Tripoli and Malta.
 'Animals', a genuine sabotage operation by the Greek resistance under Special Operations Executive sponsorship, helped to keep German attention focussed on the eastern Mediterranean late in June.